pbies/eml-parser/README.md

 ### Installing

 Download is enough.
+You may need some Perl packages.
+Please install them via "apt" or "apt-get".

 ## Running the tests

 Script is so easy, that it does not need testing.
-You may experience issues when there are no .eml files in the folder.
+You may experience issues when there are no .eml files in the "in" folder.

 ## Purpose